Prolonged Disorders Of Consciousness (PDOC)

-At present, there is no medical test available to diagnose VS. Therefore, clinical diagnosis must be established from observation of behaviour, compatible with the clinical features of the diagnosis, to ascertain the individual’s awareness of self and the environment, and potential for communication (Royal College of Physicians 2013).
-Misdiagnosis has been identified in three studies at a rate of up to 43% of cases reviewed.
+At present, there is no medical test available to diagnose VS. Therefore, clinical diagnosis must be established from observation of behaviour, compatible with the clinical features of the diagnosis, to ascertain the individual’s awareness of self and the environment, and potential for communication (Royal College of Physicians 2020).
+Misdiagnosis has been identified in a number of studies at a rate of up to 43% of cases reviewed.
 It is, therefore, suggested that thorough, standardised assessments are completed by expert assessors in this field.

 Treatment of Individuals in Vegetative State